 Based on current information, we do not believe that the cost of complying with applicable laws regulating the emission or discharge of materials into the environment, or otherwise relating to the protection of the environment, will have a material effect upon our capital expenditures, consolidated financial position, results of operations or competitive position.

-For information regarding our potential responsibility for cleanup costs at certain hazardous waste sites, see Note 8, "Contingencies," in the Notes to Consolidated Financial Statements contained in our 2021 Annual Report, which is incorporated herein by reference.
+For information regarding our potential responsibility for cleanup costs at certain hazardous waste sites, see Note 8, "Contingencies," in the Notes to Consolidated Financial Statements.

 Available Information